-But, that being said, there are some minor advantages with Foxx Legacy.
+But, that being said, there are some minor advantages to Foxx Legacy.

 The biggest area has to be ongoing costs.
 Most MLMs have considerable expenses and requirements.
-For example, many require you to buy a starter kit, marketing materials, host parties and even regularly buy product yourself.
+For example, many require you to buy a starter kit, marketing materials, host parties, and even regularly buy products yourself.
 Often you also have to meet certain sales requirements, which can be stressful and challenging.

 But, Foxx Legacy follows a different style, which is similar to another company – Emza Gold.
 Both companies have relatively few costs, including no ongoing fees and no need to regularly buy products.
 This means there are fewer risks in getting involved and you don’t lose as much if you never get anywhere.

 The lower risks and costs do make Foxx Legacy interesting – but this isn’t enough to turn the opportunity around.
 After all, you would still be promoting expensive products that offer no evidence of their effectiveness.